ORNL-Fusion/graph_framework/graph_paper/paper.md

 # Statement of need

-Fusion energy is a grand engineering challange to make into a viable power source.
-Beyond the technical challanges towards making it work in the first place, there is an economic challange that it needs to be addressed.
-For fusion energy to be competative in the market place.
-Addressing the economic challange is avoided though design optimization.
+Fusion energy is a grand engineering challenge to make into a viable power source.
+Beyond the technical challenges towards making it work in the first place, there is an economic challenge that it needs to be addressed.
+For fusion energy to be competitive in the market place.
+Addressing the economic challenge is avoided though design optimization.
 However, a barrier to optimization is the computational costs associated with exploring the different configurations.

-Low fiedelity models like systems codes, can miss critical physics that enable optimized designs.
+Low fidelity models like systems codes, can miss critical physics that enable optimized designs.
 High fidelity models, are too costly to run for multiple configurations.
-GPUs offer tremendous processing power that is largly untapped in codes developed by domain scientists.
-Due to the challanges of exploiting GPUs they are largely religated to hero class codes which can use a large precentage of Exa-scale machines.
+GPUs offer tremendous processing power that is largely untapped in codes developed by domain scientists.
+Due to the challenges of exploiting GPUs they are largely relegated to hero class codes which can use a large percentage of Exa-scale machines.

-However, there is an intermediate scale of codes which individually can operate using modest computational requirements but become a challange when generating large enembles.
-These codes are typically CPU only due to the challanges of adopting GPUs.
-As more super computers are deminishing CPU capacity in favor of GPU support, we are losing the capacity computing necessary to explore large ensembles necessary for device optimization.
+However, there is an intermediate scale of codes which individually can operate using modest computational requirements but become a challenge when generating large ensembles.
+These codes are typically CPU only due to the challenges of adopting GPUs.
+As more super computers are diminishing CPU capacity in favor of GPU support, we are losing the capacity computing necessary to explore large ensembles necessary for device optimization.